scmacdon/AWSTracker/Lex/Readme.md

 ![AWS Video Analyzer](images/pic1.png)

-The Amazon Lex bot created in this AWS tutorial is able to handle multiple languages.
-For example, a user who speaks french can enter french text and get back a response in French.
+The Amazon Lex chatbot created in this AWS tutorial is able to handle multiple languages.
+For example, a user who speaks french can enter French text and get back a response in French.

 ![AWS Video Analyzer](images/LanChatBot2.png)

-Likewise, a user can communicate with the Amazon Lex bot in Italian.
+Likewise, a user can communicate with the Amazon Lex chatbot in Italian.

 ![AWS Video Analyzer](images/LanChatBot3.png)

 This AWS tutorial guides you through creating an Amazon Lex box and integrating it into a Spring Boot web application.
+The AWS SDK for Java (version 2) is used to invoke these  AWS services:

++ Amazon Lex
++ Amazon Comprehend
++ Amazon Translate

 **Cost to complete:** The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).